schmeister/FitGo/README.md

 # FitGo: Finding the best RPM on a Swing Curve with GoLang, go-hep, and GoNum

-I had been programming for quite some time, starting with an 8-bit Atari 400 with with only 8KB of RAM.
-My first professional task as a Software Engineer came many years later, but still over 30 years prior to 2023.
+I had been programming for quite some time, starting with an 8-bit Atari 400 with only 8KB of RAM.
+One of my first memories is typing the full issue of Antic V1N5 (Dec.
+1982 - https://archive.org/details/1982-12-anticmagazine/mode/2up) into my Atari many times modifying the code everytime to see what happened.
+Years later, my first professional task as a Software Engineer came, yet still over 30 years ago.
 I was in college working towards my BS in Computer science and had completed Physics I & II, Calculus I & II, and a number of other Computer Science pre-requisites.
 Modula-2, C, and the HP15c where my languages of choice.
-Ok, that last one is not a language, but a computation device - **the** Scientific Calculator of Engineers of the time.
+Ok, that last one is not a language, but a computation device - **the** Scientific Calculator of Engineers at the time.

-Caveat, these events took place over 30 years ago, many of the details have faded, along with many of the technologies may have changed.
-We were just experimenting with TARC and BARC (Top and Bottom Anti-Reflectant Coatings) back then, which may be the standard process now.
-I do not know, I have been out of the industry a very long time.
+Warning: these events took place over 30 years ago, many of the details have faded, as I am also sure, many of the technologies and processes have changed.

-Recently being promoted to a Process Technician in the Photolithography department of a Semi-conductor Fabrication (FAB) plant.
-The opportunities to use my skills were going to be endless; the Photolighography area was ripe with areas for automation.
-One key part of the process is the coating of the silicon wafers with a photoresistive layer, dispensed from a package that could cover hundered, if not thousands of wafers.
-When the package needed to be replaced, many checks were in place to confirm that the process and quality was not altered.
-No matter how good the manufacturing of the resist was, there are still variations: The viscosity will change as well as the photoresitive components and many other attributes.
-The thickness of the resist needs to be extremely accurate and there are many engineering measurements and calculations necessary to ensure that.
-Obtaining the best spin speed (RPM) for the thickness is where my Software Engineering skill manifested itself which helped automate our processes and obtain the best (stable) configuration.
+Recently being promoted to a Process Technician in the Photolithography department of a Semi-conductor Fabrication (FAB), the opportunities to use my skills were going to be endless.
+The Photolighography area was ripe for computer automation and only computers could analyze the magnitude of data being output.

+One key part of the process is the coating of the silicon wafers with a photoresistive layer, dispensed from a container that could hold enough liquid to cover hundreds, if not thousands of wafers.
+When the bottle was empty and needed to be replaced, many checks were required to confirm that the process and quality was still within the specifications.
+No matter how consistent the manufacturing of the resist was, there are still variations: The viscosity changes as well as the photoresitive dyes, and many other attributes.
+The thickness of the resist needs to be extremely accurate and is one of the most important aspects of semiconductor manufacturing. (https://ieeexplore.ieee.org/document/4529026).

-Resist Thickness is a key parameters that affects CD (Critical Dimension) in the lithography sequence. (https://ieeexplore.ieee.org/document/4529026)
+Obtaining the optimal spin speed (RPM) to obtain the best thickness is where my Software Engineering skill manifested itself.

 The Swing Curve is a technique used that models the resist thickness, and incorporates thinfilm interferrence to determine the best thickness and stability.
-In general, this is a sine wave graph that is fit from a sampling of different resist thicknesses versus the CD size of the pattern being exposed on the wafers.
-This takes into account the very narrow light wavelength minimizing the affects from the numerous process variations.
+In brief, this is a sine wave graph that is fit from a sampling of different resist thicknesses versus the CD size (Critical Dimension - feature size) of the pattern being exposed on the wafers.
+This formula takes into account the very narrow spectrum of light wavelengths being used minimizing the affects from the numerous process variations (thickness, temperature, over/under exposure, etc.).

 ![](https://github.com/schmeister/GoPlayground/blob/main/FitGo/testdata/Decay.png)
 ![](https://github.com/schmeister/FitGo/blob/main/testdata/SineWaveDecay.GIF)